ogre-run/miniogre/README.md

 - `spinup`: Spins up a container if an image was previously built with the run command.
 - `version`: Displays the current version of miniogre.

+### Build Ogre base image

+Useful to create a Docker image that can be deployed on Google Cloud Run:

+`miniogre build-ogre-image --host-platform linux/amd64 --baseimage ogrerun/base:ubuntu22.04-amd64 --verbose --no-cache`

 ## Contributing
 Contributions to improve this resource are more than welcome.
 For inquiries, contact the maintainers at [contact@ogre.run](contact@ogre.run).